Referee left with broken nose, dislocated shoulder, concussion and whiplash following horror on-field assault

 "The time is now to show that they mean why they say 'enough is really enough'."

-The FA eventually responded on Monday evening, releasing a statement saying the incident would be dealt with ‘as a matter of urgency’.
+The FA also released a statement saying the incident would be dealt with ‘as a matter of urgency’.

 It read: “We are aware of incidents of assault on a match official and a player during matches played this weekend in Lancashire.